Make perfect Sugar-free Whipped Cream with only three ingredients! Tastes and looks just like the real thing, and you can control the sweetness!

 - Add one cup of heavy whipping cream to a large mixing bowl.

 - Add four packets of Stevia (like Truvia or Purevia).
 Just in case packet sizes differ between brands, each packet should have the same sweetness as two teaspoons of sugar.
+If using Monk Fruit Sweetener, add three tablespoons.

 - Add 1 teaspoon of pure vanilla extract.